short-pixel-optimizer/shortpixel.net/README.md

 ## License

-This software is licensed under the MIT License.
+This software is licensed under the GNU General Public License v3.0 License.
 [View the license](LICENSE).